Tropical Forest Conservatory

 - Precise equipment control and advanced data recording system

-- Totally passive cooling replaces need for HVAC
+- Passive cooling replaces need for HVAC

 - Hot outside air cools as it travels through the underground tubes and into the conservatory

-- Vacuum created by hot air exiting the roof vents pulls the cooled air into conservatory
+- Vacuum created by hot air exiting the roof vents pulls the cooled air into conservatory using no electricity

 - Prevent convective and radiant heat loss